Top Takeaways From This Post

 See the full list here (scroll to page 8)

-If your profession is not listed in catalogue professions, you may wanna take a look at the ‘similar (to) catalogue professions’ (Katalogähnliche Berufe or ähnliche Berufe).
+If your profession is not listed in the catalogue professions, you may wanna take a look at the ‘similar (to) catalogue professions’.

-If you want to register as a self-employed person in Germany in a profession that is not in any of the above categories, you have to register as a business owner (Gewerbetreibender).
+If your profession is not in any one of the above categories, you are a trader (Gewerbetreibender).
+You have to register your self-employment as a Gewerbe.

-Based on how you describe your profession in the registration form, your Finanzamt will recognise you either as a freelancer (Freiberufler) or a trader (Gewerbetreibender).
+Based on how you describe your profession in the registration form, your Finanzamt will register you either as a freelancer (Freiberufler) or a trader (Gewerbetreibender).

-As mentioned in my German self-employment visa post, making sure to register as a self-employed in Germany correctly is very critical and can impact your tax and yearly accounting when the time comes.
+As mentioned in my German self-employment visa post, making sure to register as self-employed in Germany correctly is very critical and can impact your freelancer taxes and yearly accounting when the time comes.

-Step 2.3.
-Determine If You Need a VAT Number (Umsatzsteuer-Identifikationsnummer)
+1.4) Find Out If You Need a VAT Number

 The Umsatzsteuer-Identifikationsnummer, USt-Identifikationsnummer or USt-IdNr. is the German term for the VAT number.

-You also get a VAT number by filling the Fragebogen zur Steuerlichen Erfassung.
+You also get a VAT number by filling up the Fragebogen zur Steuerlichen Erfassung.

-Generally speaking, if you create economic revenue by your work, you have to pay taxes.
-Income tax (Umsatzsteuer) is often unofficially called “Mehrwertsteuer” or “added value tax” in Germany.
+Generally speaking, if you create revenue with your self-employment, you have to pay taxes on that.
+Income tax (Umsatzsteuer) is often called “Mehrwertsteuer” in Germany.

-As of January 2018, if your annual income is lower than 17.500 Euro, you are classified as a small business owner and therefore will be exempt from VAT.
+As of January 2020, if your annual income is lower than 22.000 euros, you are classified as a small business owner and therefore will be exempt from VAT.
 This is called Kleinunternehmerregelung.

 “Kleinunternehmerregelung” means small business regulation.